-If you’re unsure you can detect hail damage on your roof or you’re physically unable to conduct a thorough inspection, contact a reputable roofing company that can do the job for you.
+One way to help prevent this is by being able to identify damages.
+This can require doing an inspection or if you’re unsure you can, contact a reputable roofing company that can do the job for you.
 If the contractors identify any damage, they can advise you on any necessary roof repairs you must pursue.

 Ice Dams in Winter